 Many Email Service Providers offer conditional waits, i.e., wait until Monday at midnight, then send the webhook.

-ConvertKit offers automations and rules, but doesn't have a 'wait' condition, so this offers a workaround.
+ConvertKit offers automations and rules, but doesn't have a 'wait' condition, so this article offers a few workarounds.

 Timing Emails for a Specific Day of the week:

 You want your promotional emails to always start on a Monday and end on a Friday.

 As explained in the video, in this scenario you cannot set a deadline based on the number of days, because the number of days will be variable.

 Multiple sequences will allow you to control the start of your promotional sequence so that the distance between the start and end of your promotional emails is the same after the webhook is triggered.

 Email 1 adds your lead to an Introductory/Waiting List Sequence